InformaticsMatters/pipelines-utils/README.md

 ### Limiting test search
 You can limit the tests that are executed by defining the parent directories that you want the tester to explore via the command-line.

+>   For simple single argument execution you can run form within gradle.
+    For fine control and multiple arguments you're better-off navigating to the PipelineTester implementation (`src/groovy`) and running it
+    manually: `groovy PipelineTester.groovy -s -o pipelines-sygnature`.

 From gradle you can add the test directories as a comma-separated list with the `-o` option.
 To only run the tests in the `pipelines` project your command-line would look like this: -